Placeholder-Software/Dissonance/docs/Basics/Getting-Started.md

 To use Dissonance you **must** install at a network backend integration - without this Dissonance cannot send anything over the network!
 Refer to [these docs](Choosing-A-Network.md) for help on choosing which one to use.
 Each integration package includes a demo scene, you should run this demo scene once you have installed the package to verify that Dissonance is properly installed and working in your project.

+You may also wish to use some of our other integrations.
+Refer to [these docs](Other-Integrations) for a list of what's available.

 ### 3. Run In Background

 Multiplayer games need to keep running (and processing network packets) even when the game window does not have focus.
 To do this navigate to `Edit -> Project Settings -> Player` and enable **Run In Background**.